FreeUKGen/MyopicVicar/doc/roadmap.md

 - Edit a record in a batch on-line
 - Add a record to a batch on-line
 - Download a batch
-- Bactches changed on-line will not be overwritten by a file reload
+- Batches changed on-line will not be overwritten by a file reload

-- Both sc and cc to have access to their own batches and profile
+- Both SC and CC to have access to their own batches and profile

-## Version 1.3 (Sept 2015)
+## Version 1.3 Transcriber Access (Sept 2015)

 ### Targeted actor